 "The World Trade Center just happens to fall as if it was a controlled demolition, even though every structural engineer in the world says it was completely impossible for it to do so," I say.

-"Not to mention the other, smaller World Trade Center buildings around it, which also somehow miraculously fell, even though there were other buildings between them and the towers that didn't, as if the terrorists somehow had voodoo suicide-bomber powers that only affected buildings with the name World Trade Center," I say.
+"Not to mention the other, smaller World Trade Center buildings around it, which also somehow miraculously fell, even though there were other buildings between them and the towers that didn't, as if the terrorists somehow had voodoo suicide-bomber powers only affecting buildings with the name World Trade Center," I say.

 "Not to mention what happened in East Timor," I say.